FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

-# RoboRIO PIDController
+# WPILib PIDController

-When we run RoboRIO PID, we use the WPILib `PIDController` class to handle the PID calculations.
-We will start with the below subsystem (an elevator) and add PID functionality to it.
+The first option we have is to use the WPILib `PIDController` class to handle the PID calculations.
+We will start with the below subsystem (an elevator) and add PID functionality to it so that on the press of a button, we can move to a predetermined setpoint.

 ```java
 public class Elevator extends SnailSubsystem {